-She now attends Anjali School for the Blind part-time.
-She also takes Braille training at a local institute for the blind with 2 of her fellow foster sisters, *Jeanette and *Victoria.
+Update 2017: *Stephanie now attends Anjali School for the Blind part-time.
+She also takes Braille training at a local institute for the blind with fellow foster sister *Victoria.
 She is much more vocal and navigates her environment well using her guide cane.

 You and I are a lot alike.
 We are both timid, quiet, shy.
 We have both triumphed over our fears lately.
 We are both sensitive, and caring, and soft-spoken.
 We both take time to adjust to new situations, and to try new things.
 Sometimes, we have to do something over and over before we feel confident enough to do it on our own.
 Like when you learned how to push your smaller sisters in the swing.
 And sometimes, we let others speak for us or don’t speak up, even though we could, which we are starting to overcome.
 We both have helper’s hearts and love people.